 Tom W. Muir is the Van Zandt Williams, Jr. Class of '65 Professor of Chemistry at Princeton University.
 He started his independent career at The Rockefeller University in 1996 and was subsequently appointed the Richard E. Salomon Family Professor and Director of the Pels Center of Chemistry, Biochemistry and Structural Biology before moving to Princeton in 2011.
-In 2020, he was elected to the American Academy of Arts and in chemistry from the University of Strathclyde in 2017 where he worked under the supervision of chemoselective transition-metal catalysis.
-He then moved to Emory
+In 2020, he was elected to the American Academy of Arts and the Royal Society.
+His research interests encompass a wide range of organic chemistry including the development of new areas in organocatalysis and photoredox catalysis.